 The film is often funny, the two stars playing off each other very well, Washington more the straight man, Wahlberg with the cheeky one-liners.
 And they keep up an amusing pace throughout the whole film.
 This is one of those films where it is better to be tight-lipped about the plot developments.
-Perhaps, suffice it to say, that appearances are not what they may seem, and there are quite some twists.
+Perhaps, suffice it to say, 16 - CATHOLIC VOICE November 2013 they may seem, and there are quite some twists.

 This involves Edward James Olmos as a fairly ruthless drug lord, with headquarters in Mexico and a nice quiet suburban home just across the border in the United States - where that bankto-be-robbed is found.
-There is Bill Paxton, coming on strongly about the robbery, after the \$43 million-plus that was taken away, raising the expectation of the robbers who thought it would be \$3 need for speed
+There is Bill Paxton, coming on strongly about the robbery, after the \$43 million-plus that was taken away, raising the expectation of the robbers who thought it would be \$3 million.